wo people leaning on each other in a moment of care and support

 It’s also demanding, asking for extraordinary amounts of emotional, physical, relational, and psychological energy.

-And if support appears, it might arrive intensely in the first days or weeks after birth.
+If support does appear, it might arrive intensely in the first days or weeks after birth.

 Soon, much of it vanishes.